wenglor/AI-module-onnx/README.md

 This repository contains a [Jupyter notebook](notebooks/model-export-example.ipynb) and utility scripts for training, quantizing and exporting a PyTorch model to a `.u3o` file, the format accepted by uniVision Module Image ONNX.
 It is a zip archive with an ONNX model file and a metadata in `YAML` format.

+*DISCLAIMER:* Note that all examples are provided to demonstrate the complete model creation workflow with a focus on the exported `.u3o` file.
+Training code and example images are placeholders given for purely for illustration, you will need to replace them with your actual training pipeline and dataset.

 ### Directory Structure

 ```shell